Azure/prometheus-collector/otelcollector/test/README.md

             displayName: "Run tests"
   ```

+# Processes
-# When to Run Each Test
+## When to Run Each Test
 - During development of a feature or fix, run the e2e tests following the instructions to bootstrap your cluster to run Ginkgo tests.
 - In your PR, use the PR checklist to include results of the e2e tests on your cluster.
 - After merging the PR into main, the new main build will be deployed on the CI/CD clusters.
 The e2e tests will be run on the cluster through TestKube.
 The pipeline is locked to deploy a new chart and run tests sequentially for only one merge at a time, so that there is no conflict between PRs merged around the same time.
 - The TestKube tests will also be run nightly.

-## PR Checklist
-- [ ] Code Change: Have end-to-end Ginkgo tests been run on your cluster?
-  - [ ] Features: Have tests been added for this feature?
-  - [ ] Fixes: Is there a test that could have caught this issue and could validate that the fix works?
+## Creating a New Test or Test Suite
+- Any test added inside a test suite will automatically be picked up to run after merging to main.
+- Any test suite added should be included in `testkube-test-crs.yaml` that will be applied on the CI/CD clusters.
+- If a new scrape job is required for a test, add the scrape job to the correct configmap or add a custom resource under the folder [test-cluster-yamls](./test-cluster-yamls/).
+- If you add a new label:
+  - Use a constant for the string in the constants.go file.
+  - Add the label and description in the labels section of this README.
+  - Add the label to the PR checklist file.
+  - Add the label where needed in `testkube-test-crs.yaml`.